The Trust-Forum project

 authorised users).
 If private, list of those users.

-values defined above appear in the form of writing a new event, and can
+default values defined above appear in the form of writing a new

 - Author (pseudo)